networkservicemesh/site/content/events/kubeconeu2019.md

 Thursday, May 23
 --------------------
 * 10:30 - 12:30 - Nikolay at the VMware booth, ask him about NSM
-* 11:30 - 12:00 - Network Service Mesh: The Network is the Runtime - Ed Warnicke, Cisco Systems -  Cisco Booth (Exhibition Floor D4)
-* 11:30 - 12:00 - Network Service Mesh: The Network is the Runtime - Ed Warnicke, Cisco Systems -  Cisco Booth (Exhibition Floor D4)
+* 13:45 - 14:00 - Network Service Mesh: The Network is the Runtime - Ed Warnicke, Cisco Systems -  Cisco Booth (Exhibition Floor D4)

 # Supporting Collatoral
 * Slides